 Dr. Alberto Demichelli took over as Uruguay's new present in Montevideo on Monday (14 June).?

-Dr. Alberto Demichelli took over as Uruguay's new present in Montevideo on Monday (14 June).
+Background: Dr. Alberto Demichelli took over as Uruguay's new present in Montevideo on Monday (14 June).
 The 79-year-old President asked the Cabinet to stay on, after the ruling military officers forced his predecessor, Senor Juan Maria Bordaberry, to step down last Saturday.

 SYNOPSIS: However, the new head-of-state said that he will only serve as interim president.
 He will vacate his post after 70 days when his successor will be named by a newly-created elective council.
 Meanwhile, the council, comprising armed forces leaders, and members of the Council of State, will advise the caretaker President on major issues.
 The country's military leaders plan to gradually restore the traditional two-party political system.
 However, they have made it clear it may be many years before full elections are held.